Exclusive: South Korea to ship 600,000 coronavirus testing kits to U.S. on Tuesday - source

 Trump made the request for testing kits in a telephone call on March 25 with President Moon Jae-in, as the United States was grappling with fast-growing outbreaks in many states.

 A U.S. Federal Emergency Management Agency cargo plane carrying the equipment is scheduled to leave at 10:30 p.m.
-(1330 GMT) on Tuesday, the official said on condition of anonymity due to the diplomatic sensitivity of the issue.
+(1330 GMT) on Tuesday, the official said, on condition of anonymity due to the diplomatic sensitivity of the issue.

+The first shipments will be handed over to and paid for by the U.S. government, the official said.

+An additional 150,000 kits will be exported in the near future and will be sold through an unspecified local retailer, the official said.

-The kits were made by two of the three companies that secured preliminary arrival late last month from the U.S. Food and Drug Administration, the official said, but declined to name them.
+The polymerase chain reaction (PCR) kits will be sourced from three companies that secured preliminary approval late last month from the U.S. Food and Drug Administration (FDA) to export kits to the United States, the official said.
+He declined to name the two companies that will provide the shipments on Tuesday.

-The shipments will be handed over to and paid for by the U.S. government, while the additional 150,000 kits will be exported in the near future to be sold via an unspecified local retailer, the official said.
+However, a person with direct knowledge of the matter said, on condition of anonymity, that one of the two firms is Osang Healthcare and the company will provide 300,000 kits.

-South Korea’s foreign ministry did not immediately respond to a request for comment.
+South Korea’s foreign ministry said it did not have information to share immediately.

 South Korean companies have previously shipped test kits to U.S. cities including Los Angeles but this would mark the first bulk order from the U.S. federal government.